 “It doesn’t matter if it's winter or summer,” Sao continues.
 “When the sun starts its journey to the ocean, you start seeing the different color reflections around you.
 If you are in the house you may think that you left the lights on as the brightness and warmth rush in.”
 Portuguese hospitality radiates from the coastline to the vineyards, demonstrating exceptional beauty, ingredients and traditions that can turn simple cuisine into world-class dishes or turn typical horizons into breathtaking masterpieces.

 Portugal is a treasure often overlooked by visitors and overshadowed by nearby Mediterranean countries, but you can embrace the authentic treasures when working with a Zicasso travel specialist.
-Whether looking for a trip later in 2021 or eager to reserve your perfect tour for later, a travel specialist can help untangle complex logistics or guide you to the excursions and accommodations you prefer.
+A travel specialist can help untangle complex logistics or guide you to the excursions and accommodations you prefer.
 Travel specialists like Pedro, Cesar, and Sao not only help plan but also answer questions about open borders, flights, and any travel challenges.

 Portugal is such a diverse country that your experience is exactly what you make of it.
 With idyllic scenery and mouthwatering cuisine, golden coastline, and villages paved with cobblestones, you could follow the ghosts of the past or sit at an authentic family dinner table, cycle through waves of vineyards or embrace a view of the riverbanks.
 Whether you follow a familiar path or break from tradition, you can sample the rhythm of Portuguese life.

 For more ideas as you consider your plans, find inspiration with our Portugal Travel Guide.
 If you are planning a trip, you can also speak with a Portugal travel specialist by filling out a Trip Request or by calling our team at 1-888-265-9707.